FairpoolDEX/contracts/Market-Crash-Protection.md

     1. If you want to buy protection for long term, choose a contract with an expiration date that is far in future.
     1. If you want to buy protection for short term, choose a contract with an expiration date that is closer to present moment.
 1. Click "Buy" button on the contract that you've chosen.
-1. Type how many [protection tokens](#protection-token) you want to buy.
+1. Type how much [base tokens](#base-token) you want to protect.
-    1. Normally, you should buy the amount of [protection tokens](#protection-token) equal to amount of [base tokens](#base-token) that you own.
-1. Confirm the total cost of buying this amount of protection tokens.
+1. Confirm the total cost of buying protection for this amount of base tokens.
 1. Click "Buy".
     1. The app will generate a Uniswap transaction.
 1. Sign the transaction.

 That's it!
-Once the transaction is confirmed, you will own the protection tokens & you can use them to [receive compensation](#how-to-receive-compensation) if the price of the [base token](#base-token) crashes.
+Once the transaction is confirmed, you will own the protection & you can use it to [receive compensation](#how-to-receive-compensation) if the price of the [base token](#base-token) crashes.

 ### How to receive compensation

 1. Open the Shield Finance web application.
 1. Click "Get compensation".
 1. Browse through the list of [base tokens](#base-token) that you can get compensation for.
     1. App shows you only those tokens that are stored on the currently selected address.
-If you used a different address when you bought the protection tokens, please change the currently selected address in your wallet.
+If you used a different address when you bought the protection, please change the currently selected address in your wallet.
     1. App shows whether the [market price](#market-price) is below the [guaranteed price](#guaranteed-price).
 Technically, you can sell into [MCP contract](#market-crash-protection-contract) at any point in time (even if the market price is above the guaranteed price), but it makes economic sense to sell into [MCP contract](#market-crash-protection-contract) only if the market price is below the guaranteed price.
 1. Choose the token that you want to sell.
 1. Choose the amount of tokens that you want to sell.